mr-Ayalk/EAGLEPOINT_AI/README.md

 | **Algorithm** | **Sliding Window Log** approach.
 This is the most accurate method, avoiding the "burst" problems of the Fixed Window counter. | **Technical Article: Rate Limiting Algorithms** (Detailing the Sliding Window Log).  |
 | **Time Tracking** | Use **`time.time()`** for high-resolution, universal timestamps to ensure the 60-second window is measured precisely. | **Python Docs: `time` module** (`time.time`). |
 | **User Data Structure**| A **`defaultdict(list)`** mapping `user_id` to a list of request timestamps. **List comprehension** handles the auto-reset by filtering out expired timestamps. | **Python Docs: `collections.defaultdict`** |

----

-## ✅ Documentation Quality Guide

-Candidates should be evaluated not just on the code, but on how well they structure their thought process.
-Look for the following in their submission:

-1.  **Thought Process:** A clear comparison of alternatives (e.g., Fixed vs. Sliding Window) and a justification for the final choice.
-2.  **Step-by-Step:** Explanation of problems encountered (e.g., initial difficulty handling ties in Task 1) and how they were solved.
-3.  **Rationale:** Explicit discussion of time complexity ($O(N)$ or $O(1)$) and why the chosen approach is optimal for production use (e.g., accuracy, maintainability).

 # 🧠 Task 1 — Thought Process & Solution Steps